smck83/expurgate/README.md

 Expurgate simplifies DNS management for SPF by using a single record with variabeles.
 This removes the chance of human error and isolates issues with loops and broken upstream SPF records.

 ### Hide
-Copy your old SPF record to a less visible subdomain defined in `SOURCE_PREFIX=`.
+Copy your old SPF record to unused subdomain defined in `SOURCE_PREFIX=`.
 Your old SPF record might look something like this:

     "v=spf1 include:sendgrid.net include:_spf.google.com include:mailgun.org include:spf.protection.outlook.com include:_netblocks.mimecast.com -all"